adamltran/PongGame/README.md

 The ball bounces off the top and bottom walls in the appropriate x,y velocities to continue its path while staying in bounds.

+A ping pong sound is triggered every time the ball bounces off a paddle.